DMKEBUSINESSGMBH/mkvarnish/README.md

  *  ready to use configration for Varnish and TYPO3
  *  Varnish based caching for all pages using cache-tags
  *  TYPO3 clear cache hook to clear cache or smart ban relevant pages in Varnish
+ *  Provide a page content error handler which does not bypass Varnish like the dafault handler does.
+This way 404 handling leverages Varnish too.

 ### Background